-Notice of inspection: We gave the service 48 hours' notice of the inspection visit because people were often out during the day.
+Notice of inspection: We gave the service 48 hours' notice of the inspection visit because people and staff were often out during the day.
 We needed to be sure someone would be available to speak with and show us records.

 What we did: Before we visited the service, we checked the information we held about this location and the service provider, for example, inspection history, statutory notifications and complaints.
 A notification is information about important events which the service is required to send to CQC by law.
-We contacted professionals involved in caring for people who used the service, including commissioners and safeguarding staff.
-We also contacted Healthwatch.
-Healthwatch is the local consumer champion for health and social care services.
-They give consumers a voice by collecting their views, concerns and compliments through their engagement work.
-Information provided by these professionals was used to inform the inspection.